ucla-biostat-257-2020spring/ucla-biostat-257-2020spring.github.io/index.md

 ### Prerequisite

 The prerequisite for this course is linear algebra (MATH 115A or [BIOSTAT 216](https://ucla-biostat216-2019fall.github.io/schedule.html)) and linear models (STAT 100C or BIOSTAT 250A).
 Those wishing to enroll without these prerequisites will need to obtain consent from the instructor.
-Homework will use the technical computing language [Julia](http://julialang.org) (preferred) or [R](https://www.r-project.org).
+Homework will use the technical computing language [Julia](http://julialang.org).

 ### Course Webpage